165th Rifle Division: Pustoshka-Idritsa Offensive

 Those began on November 2 with the start of the Pustoshka-Idritsa Offensive.
 3rd Shock, led by the 21st and 46th Guards Rifle Divisions, smashed through the defenses of 16th Army's Group von Below, then turned the right flank of the 58th Infantry Division.
-Pivoting northward, the force headed deep into the German rear towards Pustoshka, penetrating more than 30km deep on a 40km front by November 7.
+Pivoting northward, the force headed deep into the German rear towards Pustoshka, penetrating more than 30 km deep on a 40 km front by November 7.
 Army Group North faced an even more dire situation when 6th Guards Army entered the fighting on November 10 in the lake district northeast of Nevel.
 At about the same time the 165th was moved to the 97th Rifle Corps of this Army, which had been assigned the task of cutting through the long German-held salient that stretched from Novosokolniki nearly as far south as Nevel, although 97th Corps primarily provided protection of the right flank.
 This attack was repelled and on November 15 the 6th Guards Army was ordered over to the defense, followed by the remainder of 2nd Baltic Front on November 21.